slimkrazy/python-google-places/README.rst

             name     -- A term to be matched against the names of the Places.
                         Results will be restricted to those containing the passed name value. (default None)

+            pagetoken-- Optional parameter to force the search result to return the next 20 results from a previously run search.
+Setting this parameter will execute a search with the same parameters used previously. (default None)

             radius   -- The radius (in meters) around the location/lat_lng to restrict the search to.
 The maximum is 50000 meters (default 3200)